 We can also add 10-12 drops in the bathing water.

 Fennel Essential Oil

 It is also taken orally with the Olive Oil to get rid of toxins in the liver.
 It has a distinct flavour.

 Place one drop of Fennel Oil on your toothbrush while brushing.
 It acts as an antimicrobial.

 Take some drops of Fennel Oil in the palms and rub over stomach and bottom of feet for improving Digestive System.

-Carrot Seed Essential Oil contains antioxidants that help to build Immune System.
+Carrot Seed Essential Oil contains antioxidants that help to build Immunity.
 The oil is also used as an antiseptic.

 It provides bright and lustrous skin also.